-- CYA holds regular "Town Hall" meetings during the semester to discuss any issues or problems the students may be encountering.
+- CYA holds regular "Town Hall" meetings during the semester to discuss any issues or problems students may be encountering.

-- Our Student Affairs officer keeps close track of any student experiencing physical or psychological difficulties.
+- Our Student Affairs Officer keeps close track of any student experiencing physical or psychological difficulties.

 Health & Insurance

-Students interested in additional coverage should investigate whether their family or home institution policies will apply while they are in Greece.
+Students interested in additional coverage should investigate whether family or home institution policies will apply while they are in Greece.